swimhelenhsu/StaRSFine/Spring2019Report.md

   Figure 4.
 The apparatus setup with peristaltic pumps and tubing.
 </p>

 For experiments conducted thus far, the filter's ability to form sand exclusion zones was tested.
 Monroe suggested that the team best simulate real life aguaclara filter conditions.
-Therefore, it was designed so that the inlet, below the filter to simulate filtration, and the outlet, extraction aimed at the sand exclusion zones, were water tight.
+Therefore, it was designed so that the inlet, below the filter to simulate filtration.

 The design also considered the rate at which injection and extraction would occur at.
 Essentially, the respective injection and extraction rates were calculated based on backwash velocity and the respective design of the team's apparatus.
 This is calculated below in python in the [manual](#Manual).
 The values for the first trial were as follows:
 | Injection Flow Rate     | Extraction Flow Rate
 |---------------------------|-----------------------|
 | 36.67 mL/s | 18.36 mL/s      |

+In the first trial, the team allowed the injection flow to fill the tube to the top before the extraction pump was turned on.
+The extraction would pull water until the prototype was halfway drained and then the extraction would be turned off again.
+This would allow gravity to act as the flow from above the filter, as well as the injection as the flow below.

 The last design consideration was converting between mL/s and RPM on the peristaltic pump that was connected to the inlet and outlet tubing.
 Using ProCoDa, the outlet and inlet flow in mL/s and the tubing sizes (16 for outlet and 18 for inlet), the team made new set points that converted into RPM values for the pump.
 More is detailed about the set points below in the [manual](#Manual).
 #### Trial 2